Peter Giunta (political operative): Career

 When Giunta was eighteen, he worked on Joe Borelli's campaign for New York State Assembly.
 After Borelli was elected, Giunta continued to work for him for six years as a special assistant and then deputy chief of staff.
 Giunta was also deputy campaign manager for Marc Molinaro's 2018 campaign for New York governor.

 Giunta served as chief of staff to New York State Assemblyman Michael Reilly beginning in December 2018.
 In August 2021, Giunta was elected as the Chair of the Association of New York State Young Republican Clubs (NYSYR) in August 2021, becoming the second Staten Islander to hold the role as chair of the organization.

 Giunta was listed in City & State's "2019 New York City 40 Under 40 Rising Stars" and "2023 Staten Island Power 100".
 He previously led the Staten Island Young Republicans.
-Giuntu unsuccessfully campaigned to lead the National Young Republicans in 2024.
+Giunta unsuccessfully campaigned to lead the National Young Republicans in 2024.

 Amid allegations by the New York Young Republican Club (Note: The New York Young Republican Club (NYYRC) is a city-level Young Republicans organization.
 The Association of New York State Young Republican Clubs (NYSYR) was a separate organization that serves as an umbrella group for Young Republican organizations statewide.) of "serious potential financial misconduct" at the NYSYR, Giunta resigned as Chair on September 23, 2025.
 He reportedly failed to pay a $14,000 hotel bill in Syracuse, New York and took lavish vacations funded by the NYSYR account.
 Giunta was fired from Reilly's staff in October 2025, after group text messages that were racist and xenophobic in nature were leaked following an investigation by Politico.